Virginia Board of Pharmacy

 Facilities licensed by the Board may only make changes to their address by filing an application with the Board prior to any change, and such change typically requires an inspection and approval of the new location.

-Guidance Document 110-2: Information for Applicants for a License as a Pharmacist - September 2009
+Guidance Document 110-2: Information for Applicants for a License as a Pharmacist - effective August 5, 2021

-Guidance Document 110-17: Instructions for graduates of foreign schools of pharmacy - revised December 12, 2013
+Guidance Document 110-17: Instructions for graduates of foreign schools of pharmacy - effective August 5, 2021

-Applications for Registration as a Pharmacy Interns are now accepted online.
+Applications for Pharmacy Technician Trainee Registration are now exclusively accepted online.
 Click here to begin the online application process.

 Applications for Pharmacy Technician Registration are now exclusively accepted online.
 Click here to begin the online application process.